coordinature/coordinature.github.io/development/applications/familysigns/content/en/faq.md

 Yes that is possible.
 In the Family Acitivity phase, you will be able to add people to your family group by creating a new profile.
 Your recently added family member will have access to the family group and the already created gestures.

 ### My child does not have a mobile phone, can he/she participate?
 Yes, this is possible.
-Because you can switch from your profile to your childs profile on any phone.
+You can switch from your profile to your childs profile on any phone.
 This would allow you to fill in the questionnaire for yourself and your child without having to switch phones or laptops.

 ### Someone in my family can't read well, but would still like to participate.
 Is that possible?
 Yes, that's possible.
 You can complete the questionnaires together, but do this on the profile of those who answer the questions.
 (Make sure you check the box: 'This was filled on behalf of me.', while using your childs profile)